Donna Walwyn, a lawyer by training, is a multidisciplinary professional with a focus on governance, regulatory compliance, and risk assessment.

 Outside of her work at WCH, Heather lends her expertise volunteering with several community organizations and has been a key member of several academic committees at the University of Toronto, working towards greater collaboration between disciplines.
 She also currently serves as the Chair of the Board of Directors of Planned Parenthood Toronto.

-Jennifer Price is the Chief Nursing Executive and an Advanced Practice Nurse in the Women’s Cardiovascular Health Initiative at Women’s College Hospital in Toronto.
+Jennifer Price is the Corporate Nursing Executive and Advanced Practice Nurse in the Women’s Cardiovascular Health Initiative at Women’s College Hospital in Toronto.
 Dr. Price holds a PhD and an Acute Care Nurse Practitioner Certificate from the University of Toronto and she is a Certified Cardiovascular Nurse with the Canadian Nurses Association.
 Dr. Price is an Adjunct Professor in the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto where she is involved in graduate faculty education.

 Dr. Price’s clinical practice is in the area of women and heart disease in Women’s Cardiovascular Health Initiative, Canada’s first and only cardiac rehabilitation program designed and delivered specifically for woman.